Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Abstract

 \section{Abstract}

-Function vectors (FVs)---mean-difference directions extracted from in-context learning demonstrations---can steer large language model behavior when added to the residual stream.
-We hypothesized that FV steering failures reflect an absence of task-relevant information: the logit lens (projecting intermediate activations through the model's unembedding) would fail alongside steering.
+Function vectors (FVs)---mean-difference directions extracted from in-context learning demonstrations---can steer language model behavior when added to the residual stream.
+We hypothesized that FV steering failures would coincide with information absence: the parameter-free logit lens (the model's own unembedding applied at intermediate layers) would fail wherever steering fails.
 We were wrong.
-In the most comprehensive cross-template FV transfer study to date---4,032 pairs across 12 tasks, 6 models from 3 families (Llama-3.1-8B, Gemma-2-9B, Mistral-7B-v0.3; base and instruction-tuned), 8 templates per task---we find the \emph{opposite} dissociation: FV steering succeeds even when the logit lens cannot decode the correct answer at any layer.
-This \emph{steerability-without-decodability} pattern is universal: steering exceeds logit lens accuracy for every task on every model, with gaps as large as $-0.91$.
-Only 3 of 72 task$\times$model instances show the predicted ``decodable without steerable'' pattern (all Mistral).
-FV vocabulary projection reveals that FVs achieving $>0.90$ steering accuracy still project to incoherent token distributions, indicating FVs encode \emph{computational instructions} rather than \emph{answer directions}.
-FVs intervene optimally at early layers (L2--L8); the logit lens detects correct answers only at late layers (L28--L32).
-The previously reported negative cosine-transfer correlation ($r = -0.572$) dissolves at scale: pooled $r$ ranges from $-0.199$ to $+0.126$, and cosine adds $\Delta R^2 \leq 0.011$ beyond task identity.
-Post-steering logit lens analysis reveals a model-family divergence: Mistral FVs rewrite intermediate representations (delta up to $+0.91$); Llama/Gemma FVs produce near-zero changes despite successful steering---evidence for two distinct mechanisms.
-Activation patching confirms causal localization: easy tasks achieve perfect recovery ($1.000$) at targeted layers; hard tasks show zero recovery everywhere.
-These findings challenge the assumption that additive steering operates through linearly decodable subspaces.
+In the largest cross-template FV transfer study to date---4{,}032 directed pairs across 12 tasks, 6 models from 3 families (Llama-3.1-8B, Gemma-2-9B, Mistral-7B-v0.3; base and instruction-tuned), and 8 templates per task---we find the \emph{opposite} dissociation: FV steering succeeds even when the logit lens cannot decode the correct answer at any intermediate layer.
+This \emph{steerability-without-decodability} pattern is universal: steering accuracy meets or exceeds logit-lens accuracy for every task on every model, with gaps as large as $-0.91$; the predicted converse cell (decodable without steerable) contains only 3 of 72 task$\times$model instances.
+FV vocabulary projection further reveals that FVs achieving $>$0.90 steering accuracy still project to incoherent token distributions, indicating FVs encode \emph{computational instructions} rather than \emph{answer directions}.
+The dissociation survives a tuned-lens robustness check: per-layer diagonal affine translators close only 1 of 14 steerable-not-decodable gaps (93\% persist) across model families with a $\sim$10$\times$ range in dialect magnitude.
+A nonlinear-decoder follow-up (a 2-layer MLP probe with a Hewitt \& Liang control task) decomposes the SAND set: 5 of 10 cases close (information was nonlinearly encoded) and 5 persist as \emph{invisible to every decoder we tried}---the dissociation does not reduce to a logit-lens-capacity artifact.
+FVs intervene optimally at early layers (L2--L8) while logit-lens readability emerges only at late layers (L28--L32)---a 20+-layer temporal gap.
+The previously reported negative cosine--transfer correlation ($r = -0.572$) dissolves at $4\times$ task scale to pooled $r \in [-0.20, +0.13]$; cosine adds $\Delta R^2 \leq 0.011$ beyond task identity.
+Activation patching causally confirms this difficulty hierarchy, and post-steering logit-lens analysis exposes a model-family mechanistic divergence: Mistral FVs rewrite intermediate representations (delta up to $+0.91$), while Llama and Gemma FVs produce near-zero changes despite equally successful steering.
+These findings challenge the assumption that additive steering operates through linearly decodable subspaces, with direct implications for safety monitoring of steering interventions.